 You’ve Got E-Mail

 On the other hand, email has its own perks aside from avoiding postage.
 It’s quick, traceable, and you can include other cool things.
 For example- personalized videos, attachments, and links to really drive home your message in your sample real estate recruiting letters.
-This allows the recipient to show immediate interest by clicking on something within the email and being directed to your site or social media pages.
+This allows the recipient to show immediate interest by clicking on something within the email and being directed to your real estate agent recruitment site or social media pages.
 For regular mail, they would have to navigate to your site on their own time, which could be immediately, but is most likely going to be a little later (or never).

 Your third option would be to incorporate both.
-Maybe your initial reach out is a real estate recruitment letter or a sample recruitment letter for real estate agents sent in the mail with a fifty-cent forever stamps, but your follow up letters beyond that are done via email.
+Maybe your initial reach out is a real estate recruitment letter or a sample recruitment letter for real estate agents sent in the mail with a fifty-cent forever stamp, but your follow up letters beyond that are done via email.
 Go crazy, the inbox is the limit, you have nothing to fear but mail itself.

 You’ve done the initial reach out with your sample recruitment letter for real estate agents, and you don’t want to lose momentum now.
-If you don’t already have a follow up process, you need to get one ASAP.
-It’s one of the most important steps in the recruitment process.
-Even if the agents you reach out to aren’t interested right this second, they may change their mind in the future if you reach out on a regular basis.
+If you don’t already have a follow-up process, you need to get one ASAP.
+It’s one of the most important best practices in the recruitment process.
+Even if the agents you reach out to aren’t interested right this second, they may change their minds in the future if you reach out on a regular basis.
 A letter to real estate agent candidates is only effective as your follow up steps, so plan accordingly.
 Consider this outreach as a part of your real estate agent retention strategy.

 You’ll need a place to keep notes about them.
 On top of that, you may want to measure and test your content to see which are the most successful pieces.
 There are a ton of 3rd party tools out there that can simplify and streamline this process.
 Do your research on which sample real estate recruiting letters will give you the most value for what you need.

 Once They’re In, Don’t Disappoint

 You did it!
 You’ve won agents over with the charm of your brokerage, personal charisma, and they are officially on-board.
 Don’t disappoint them by treating your brokerage like a presidential election and fail to follow through on your promises.
 It’s time to focus on real estate agent retention.
 Agent retention is another aspect of recruiting that typically takes a backseat, but should stay top of mind.
 If your value proposition was an excellent training program and mentorship program with experienced agents, make sure you have a process for conducting training and matching up mentors.
 Regardless of your brokerage values and promises, just uphold them.
 Whether it’s a prospect or agent already belonging to your brokerage.
 As you see improvements in real estate agent retention, you’ll feel the value immediately.